When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Worries About Bedtime

-If your toddler struggles to sleep alone, then the Llama in the red pajama might help.
-The bedtime book is about a little llama tucked into bed by his mom — but as soon as she leaves, he starts to worry.
+If your toddler struggles to sleep alone, the drama of Llama Llama might help.
+This bedtime book features a little llama tucked in by his mom, only to start worrying the moment she leaves the room.

 The Kissing Hand